 I realize I’m generalizing a little.
 Okay, a lot.
 I’ll post again with a little more detail on some of these with examples of good/not-so-good code.
 In the meantime, I’d love to hear about tricks you have used.
 I myself have come across so many strange things, I’ll see if I can dig up a few horrors.

-3 comments on “How To Build Scalable Database Architectures”
+3 Responses to “How To Build Scalable Database Architectures”